ssuncheol/kd-with-gaussian-noise/README.md

 ## KD-with-gaussian-noise

 This is a Pytorch implementation of Knowledge-distillation with gaussian noise.
-(Data Parallel)

 - Title : Noise as a Resource for Learning in Knowledge Distillation